ngaskill/headlessapis.wedeploy.io/content/docs/my-user-account/workflow-tasks/tasks-assigned-to-me.md

 }
 ```

-When navigating through the list of entities, the link to each entity can be found with the rel `self`.
+When navigating through a list of entities, the `self` rel contains the link to each entity.

-You can found more examples in the following [link](/docs/my-user-account/workflow-tasks/examples.html).
+You can find more examples [here](/docs/my-user-account/workflow-tasks/examples.html).